 Here’s the final wireframe for this revision and beneath the final target concept which was implemented in the Unity engine.

 Visual Design Elements

-Aside from designing the Menu Interface I was also responsible for: design documentation, wire-framing flows, visual design for iconography sets, UI 3D models, and 2D vector graphics, which I animated and implemented using Unity’s prefab animation workflow.
+Aside from designing the Menu Interface I was also responsible for: design documentation, wire-framing flows, visual design for iconography sets, 3D block outs, and 2D vector graphics, which I animated and implemented using Unity’s prefab animation workflow.

 The following sections go into more detail about how we approached specific visual design elements for Project: Create.

 The Options Menu featured a number of system-level for users to interact with:

 Create features an array of icons used to represent: menu buttons (tools, actions, categories), call-to-action prompts, pop-up buttons and the options menu.